Aug 6, 2019 11:29:21 PM

 When you’re shopping for a holster, you want to purchase a holster that offers retention level adjustment, so you can tailor the retention level to what you feel most comfortable with.
 The greater the retention, the harder it will be to draw, however, the harder it will be to lose it.

 It’s also vital that your trigger guard is properly protected.
 Guns that don’t have a manual safety are more vulnerable to accidental discharge if the trigger guard is not fully protected, since the trigger only needs to be pulled in order for the gun to fire.
 Therefore, you need a holster that fully covers the trigger guard to prevent this from happening.
-If you carry such a gun in a purse or a pocket without a holster that does, the trigger could be easily snagged resulting in an accidental discharge.
+If you carry such a gun in a concealed carry purse or a pocket without a holster that does, the trigger could be easily snagged resulting in an accidental discharge.

 Holsters made of thick, heavy-duty cloth can be functional, however, they don’t offer as much retention, and during physical activity, the gun is more likely to slip out of the holster.
 For maximum security, it’s best to purchase a holster made of plastic that has a molded shell for your firearm.
 Tactica Defense Fashion’s corset holster has a hook and loop retention strap to prevent this slippage issue.